abdulfathah-jpg/portfolio/_posts/2025-11-09-seventh-blog.md

 image: images/yemenbanner.jpg
 ---

-Can we detect a historical trend in how many UNESCO World Heritage sites’ official descriptions mention Islam (via the words “islam,” “muslim,” or “mosque”)?
-In other words: has the relative share of new World Heritage inscriptions related to the Islamic world changed over time?
+Can we identify historical trends in the share of Islam-related sites among UNESCO World Heritage inscriptions from 1978 to the present?
+How has the relative representation of the Islamic world changed over time, and what can these patterns reveal about broader historical, political, and institutional shifts within UNESCO and across Muslim-majority countries?

 <!--more-->